 - 1. The trailing of anchors, cables or chains is prohibited. - 2.
-This prohibition does not apply to small movements at stopping places or to manoeuvring, except in the following cases: - (a) less than 100 m from a bridge, lock or weir, ferry-boat or floating equipment at work; - (b) on sections of the waterway marked with the prohibitory sign A.6 (annex 7), in accordance with the provisions of article 7.03, para.
-1 (b). - 3.
+This prohibition shall not apply to small movements at stopping places or to manoeuvring; it shall, however, apply to movements and manoeuvring on sections marked, in accordance with article 7.03, paragraph 1 (b), with the prohibitory sign A.6 (annex 7). - 3.
 This prohibition shall not apply either on sections marked, in accordance with article 7.03, paragraph 2, with the informative sign E.6 (annex 7).